Rhetos/LightDMS/Readme.md

 IF @@TRANCOUNT > 0 ROLLBACK;
 ```

-## Build
+## Installation and configuration

+Installing this package to a Rhetos web application:

+1. Add 'Rhetos.LightDMS' NuGet package, available at the [NuGet.org](https://www.nuget.org/) on-line gallery.
+2. Extend Rhetos services configuration (at `services.AddRhetosHost`) with the LightDMS service: `.AddLightDMS()`

+## Building and testing the source code

 **Note:** This package is already available at the [NuGet.org](https://www.nuget.org/) online gallery.
 You don't need to build it from source in order to use it in your application.

 To build the package from source, run `Build.bat`.
-The script will pause in case of an error.
 The build output is a NuGet package in the "Install" subfolder.

-## Installation

-To install this package to a Rhetos server, add it to the Rhetos server's *RhetosPackages.config* file
-and make sure the NuGet package location is listed in the *RhetosPackageSources.config* file.

-* The package ID is "**Rhetos.LightDMS**".
-  This package is available at the [NuGet.org](https://www.nuget.org/) online gallery.
-  It can be downloaded or installed directly from there.
-* For more information, see [Installing plugin packages](https://github.com/Rhetos/Rhetos/wiki/Installing-plugin-packages).
+For contributions guidelines see [How to Contribute](https://github.com/Rhetos/Rhetos/wiki/How-to-Contribute) on Rhetos wiki.